Skip to content

 As described in the SSV New Validator Documentation, the general procedure is a two step process:

-1. Generate validator keys and deposit Ethereum
+1. Generate validator keys and deposit ETH (minimum 32 ETH for a validator)

 2. Register the validator to SSV and split the validator key